Aldaviva/Kasa/Readme.md

 <a id="connections"></a>
 ### Connections

 The `KasaOutlet` instance will try to transparently handle the TCP connection for you.
-It will automatically ensure the TCP socket is connected to the Kasa device's server before sending any commands.
+It will automatically lazily ensure the TCP socket is connected to the Kasa device's server before sending any commands.

 If the connection drops, for example if the device reboots, it will automatically attempt to reconnect multiple times before sending the next command, with a delay between attempts.
 The number of attempts and delay duration can be adjusted using the [options](#options) below.
+If all reconnections fail, it will throw a `NetworkException` (see [Exceptions](#exceptions) below).

-Optionally, you may manually connect before sending any commands, if you want to connect early to test the connection or ensure lower latency for the first command:
+Optionally, you may manually eagerly connect before sending any commands, if you want to connect early to test the connection or ensure lower latency for the first command:

 ```cs
 await kasa.Connect();